raul23/equifax-data-breach/README.rst

   supposed to be the most important thing to accomplish because the network intrusions rest on constantly keeping the anonymity of the attackers.
-  Accessing servers only from outside of China was not rigidly followed by the allegd group of hackers unless they really wanted to be identified and didn't care about repercussions (emphasis mine):
+  Accessing servers only from outside of China was not rigidly followed by the alleged group of hackers unless they really wanted to be identified and didn't care about repercussions (emphasis mine):

     1. The majority of the 9000 SQL queries [to the credit monitoring databases]